Welcome to this new website for…

 STITCH and STINGS

 Textile students and teachers can also follow Karen Woods on her highly informative and exciting ‘Stitch and Stings’ bi-weekly blog.

-There’re ideas for creating fun and interesting themes on a low budget.
-Whether it’s your own projects or lessons linked to the national curriculum create work with that WOW factor.
-Introducing artists, illustrators and craft related topics, there’s features on making and relaxed and entertaining video tutorials to show you how.
+There are ideas for creating fun and interesting themes on a low budget.
+Whether they are your own projects or lessons linked to the national curriculum you can create work with that WOW factor.
+Introducing artists, illustrators and craft related topics, there are features and entertaining video tutorials to show you how.
 Read more.

 DMC Creative World supports Young Embroiderers and the Embroiderers' Guild.
 With all the colours of the rainbow and much, much more, DMC offers a wide range of hand embroidery threads for all creative projects.
 Click here for more details or visit www.dmccreative.co.uk